pjbartlein/climvis-figs/refs/workflow.md

 In the file of filenames, the individual file names should be change to reference the files in the `/png` subfolder, e.g.

-### Copy the files to `pages.uoregon.edu/climvis/private_html/content/' ###
+### Copy the files to the server ###

-Copy the files to the server.
+Copy the files to the server (i.e, to `pages.uoregon.edu/climvis/private_html/content/`).
 If using FileZilla, the following Site Manager information should work:

 	Protocol: SFTP - SSH File Transfer Protocol
 	Host: sftp.uoreogn.edu